sofia-fischer/philo-blog/content/posts/2025-12-python-registry.md

 If the magic is in the business code, good documentation to spread awareness about the pitfalls of the current implementation and minimizing the errors developers can make is crucial.

-Again big thanks to [Markus Holtermann](https://github.com/markush) for the debugging help on import related bugs, many insights about python and inspiration for this post!
+Again big thanks to [Markus](https://github.com/markush) for the debugging help on import related bugs, many insights about python and inspiration for this post!

 Happy coding :)